rfdickerson/cs241-data-structures/A5/README.md

 strategies for solving the puzzle, and return a step by step process for solving the puzzle.

+Your grade is determined by the number of tests in `TestEightPuzzle.py` that your implementation passes. **Extra credit** is available for students whose code also passes the tests in `TestFifteenPuzzle.py`!

 ![_(above)_ A sliding puzzle of dimensions (3, 3)](8-puzzle-states.png)

 # Specification